HikingCarrot7/privee-mvp/README.md

 ## About

 The identified problem that needs to be addressed is the time loss experienced by all parties involved in the entry process of a private residential area.
 This includes residents, their guests, gatekeepers, and service providers such as electricity, water, internet, and waste management.
 Essentially, there is poor management in the ingress and egress of non-residents from the premises.

 The core issue lies in the fact that while residents typically have a well-defined and efficient process for entering and exiting the private residential area, guests and service providers do not.
 This results in congestion and minutes-long queues, leading to delays for all aforementioned individuals.
 Gatekeepers must verify the identity of incoming individuals and confirm their expected presence in the residential area, often collecting personal information in case of unforeseen circumstances or accidents for which they may be responsible.

 At times, there are poorly defined processes in place for the access of services or guests at the private residential area, which further consumes residents' time.
 In some cases, residents must call the gatekeepers to notify them of incoming guests or service providers, but this process is not always efficient, as gatekeepers may be preoccupied with attending to incoming guests or service providers.

 This project aims to address this social issue by not only improving the management of the private residential area to reduce wait times but also by reducing carbon footprint through the alleviation of automobile congestion.

 ## Core functionalities

 ### Login

 Residents, gatekeepers, and administrators who use the application will need to authenticate themselves with an email and a password.

 ### Resident information management

 The system will allow the registration of residents of the private residential area for later consultation.
 It will record the resident's full name, date of birth, email address, and phone number.
 Only administrators can access the list of registered residents and have the authority to deactivate a resident.

 ### Gatekeeper information management

 The system will allow the registration of a gatekeeper for the private residential area.
 It will record the gatekeeper's name, email address, and phone number.
 Only an administrator will be able to list the registered gatekeepers and deactivate a gatekeeper.

 ### Generation invitations for guests

 The main function of the system is that residents will be able to generate passes to allow access to a guest to their residence.
+This pass / invitation consist in a generated QR code associated with a unique token.
+This token is necessary to validate the invitation by a gatekeeper.
+The system will also send a notification to the resident to notify them that the invitation has been created.

 ### Invitations management